A1ic3-g/smart-light-alert/README.md

 # smart-light-alert
-# This program was written for my GCSE DT
+This program was written for my GCSE DT project
-# It interfaces with a raspberry pi 0 w
+It interfaces with a raspberry pi zero w

+Enter your user's email in the receiver_email variable definition Enter your project's email address and password in the relevant variables